microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/06-asserting-results.md

 Assert(Label1.Text = "Heading", "Unexpected header value")
 {{% /powerfx-interactive %}}

+You can also try the

-Want to explore more concepts examples checkout the <a href="/powerfuldev-testing/learning/playground?title=intro-assert" class="btn btn--primary">Learning Playground</a> to explore related testing concepts
+Want to explore more concepts examples checkout the [Learning Playground](/PowerApps-TestEngine/learning/playground?title=intro-assert) to explore related testing concepts

 #### Tell Me More